Tim Slade: Brad Jones Racing

 In 2016, Walkinshaw Racing downsized to two cars and Slade moved to Brad Jones Racing.
 After a slow start to the season, Slade won the first two races of his career at the 2016 Woodstock Winton SuperSprint.

 DJR Team Penske

-After he announced he will retire from full-time competition he was signed by DJR Team Penske to co-drive alongside Scott McLaughlin for the Bathurst 1000.
+After he announced he would retire from full-time competition, Slade was signed by DJR Team Penske to co-drive alongside Scott McLaughlin for the Bathurst 1000.